Software Documentation Tools: The Ultimate Guide for 2025

 Regular updates and maintenance

 Documentation should be a living entity.
-Regularly review and update it to ensure accuracy and relevance as your software evolves.
+Regularly review and update it to ensure accuracy and relevance, especially since research shows that 83% of employees recreate missing documents when they can't be found.

 The future of software documentation tools